thednp/vite-plugin-vanjs/README.md

 ### Notes
 * The plugin uses `van-ext` along with `mini-van-plate` so you can have everything ready from the start.

-* The recommended starter templates for you are the [vite-starter-vanjs-ssr](https://github.com/thednp/vite-starter-vanjs-ssr) and [vite-starter-vanjs-ssr-jsx](https://github.com/thednp/vite-starter-vanjs-ssr-jsx) which already include this plugin.

-* In the near future we're going to have a `npm create-vanjs` CLI so stick around!
+* Kickstart your VanJS project with `npm create vanjs@latest`.
+Some starter templates feature this plugin and most essential tools.

 ### Install